LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space

 \section{Latent Space Disalignment}

-In this section, we first rethink the source of fidelity, perception and editability, and we point out that the latter two are deeply related to the alignment (or disalignment) between inverse codes and synthetic distribution.
-To illustrate and address this problem in inversion task, we formulate the disalignment degree of inversion process.
+In this section, we first revisit the origins of fidelity, perception, and editability, and highlight that the latter two are strongly influenced by the alignment (or disalignment) between the inverted latent codes and the synthetic distribution.
+To better illustrate and address this issue in the inversion task, we formally define and quantify the degree of disalignment in the inversion process.